Burnley 3-2 Everton: Maxwel Cornet stuns Toffees with late winner to lift Clarets within a point of safety

 Maxwel Cornet's late goal moved Burnley a point behind Everton - and safety - with a stunning 3-2 win at Turf Moor which leaves the Toffees deep in the relegation mire.

-In a game that could have far-reaching implications on both side's fortunes, a huge three points for the Clarets lifted them to 18th, just behind Everton who sit directly above them outside the relegation zone.
+In a game that could have far-reaching implications on both side's fortunes, a three points labelled "massive" by fellow goalscorer Jay Rodriguez lifted the Clarets to 18th, just behind Everton, who sit directly above them outside the relegation zone.

 The Clarets enjoyed a dream start as they looked to narrow the gap to safety when Nathan Collins took advantage of some horrendous Everton defending to side-foot home from an early corner.